Heavy-Vehicle-Networking-At-U-Tulsa/TU-RP1210/README.md

 The program makes use of the ctypes library in Python to connect to the RP1210 DLL driver files.

+The icons used in the program are from https://icons8.com/.

 ## Installation
 Install Python 3.6.
 It may work with other versions, but hasn't been tested yet.